PhotoFlare/photoflare/PULL_REQUEST_TEMPLATE.md

 Provide some information on your test results.
 Eg. Before and after your fix.

 ## Screenshots (if appropriate):
-Only required for fixes or features that invole a visual element.
+Only required for fixes or features that involve a visual element.